Super Bowl LII: How to watch and what to know

 If you weren’t one of the lucky ones to score tickets to the big game, you can watch the Super Bowl online or on television.

-The game will be broadcast on NBC and streamable on the NBC Sports' app and website.
+The game will be broadcast on NBC and streamable on the NBC Sports app and website.

 Want to cheer on your team in person?
 Tickets are still available online, but be ready to shell out at least a few thousand dollars a pop.